 The following questions are representative of inquiries frequently received by staff members of the Small Business Section:

-Answer: NO!
-In order to advertise, you must do a registered securities offering with the Division.
+Answer: In order to advertise, you generally must register the offering with the Division.
 Our experience has been that start-up businesses have a very difficult time getting investors from the general public.
 Mostly, you will be relying on family, friends, and business acquaintances to invest in your company.
 One or more exemptions from registration may be appropriate for your needs.
 The Options for Small Business in the Securities Market booklet describes the exemptions that are available to businesses.

 Answer: "Security" is broadly defined.
 It includes all of the readily recognizable investment vehicles, such as stocks, bonds, limited partnership interests, and notes, as well as lesser-known items.
 In general, any transaction that involves an investment of money in an enterprise, with an expectation of profits to be earned through the efforts of someone other than the investor, is a security.